sryzycki/learn-buddy-ci/README.md

 # LearnBuddy

+The goal is to see how useful [Buddy](https://buddy.works/) can be to implement Continuous Delivery in an Angular project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-beta.3.
-The goal is to see how useful [Buddy](https://buddy.works/) can be to implement Continues Delivery in an Angular project.

 ## Development server